Gluten-Free Pumpkin Chocolate Cake

 Step 2: Mix dry ingredients:

-In a large mixing bowl, add flour, cocoa powder, cinnamon, pumpkin pie spice, baking powder, baking soda, and salt.
+In a large mixing bowl, add flour, cocoa powder, pumpkin pie spice, baking powder, baking soda, and salt.
 Whisk well to combine.

 Step 3: Mix wet ingredients: